dart-archive/www.dartlang.org/src/site/support/faq.markdown

 ### Q. What browsers do you support as JavaScript compilation targets?

-We're currently aiming to support the following browsers:
+We support the following browsers:

 * Internet Explorer, versions 9, 10, and 11.
 * Firefox, latest version.
 * Chrome, latest version.
 * Safari for desktop, version 6.
+* Safari for mobile, version 6.

 ### Q. Why doesn't Dart support IE8 or earlier?